30 Corporate Team Building Event Ideas

 Why not take advantage of a beautiful local park or the lovely sunshine while you have the chance?
 It’s a well-known fact that breaking routine and getting fresh air are two easy ways to boost creativity.

 2. Surprise them with a treat.

 The folks at Lever know they have more than a couple of team members with a sweet tooth so they knew exactly what to get them — ice cream.
 The people ops team surprised their colleagues with this impromptu team building treat in the middle of the workday when they least expected it, bringing out an ice cream cart that had a variety of toppings and flavors.
 The event organizers also played fun music and wore USA team colors to celebrate the Olympics at the time.
 And they even went as far as to plant toothpick flags in each serving with a Lever value written on it.

 These organized yet spontaneous moments give employees a chance to take a break, stretch their legs, and enjoy some sweets with coworkers.

 3. Set a cleaning challenge.

-With only a limited amount of tools (2 spray bottles and a single roll of paper towels for a team of 10) and 5 minutes on the clock, employees scrambled to clean their own work stations.
+With only a limited amount of tools (two spray bottles and a single roll of paper towels for a team of 10) and 5 minutes on the clock, employees scrambled to clean their workstations.
 Resource scarcity encouraged them to help one another while the limited time amped up the stakes.